-The 2013 Mazda MX-5 Miata comes with a six-speaker stereo with an auxiliary input jack.
-Options and features available on higher trims include automatic climate control, Bluetooth phone connectivity, push-button start, satellite radio and a Bose stereo.
+The 2014 Mazda MX-5 Miata comes with a six-speaker CD audio system, an auxiliary input, power windows and a security system with an engine immobilizer.
+Options and features available on higher trims include automatic climate control, Bluetooth phone connectivity, cruise control with steering wheel-mounted controls, power door locks, remote keyless entry, push-button start, satellite radio and a Bose audio system.

 - "As you might expect, the interior is short on storage.
 There's a modestly sized glove box, a lockable storage bin between the seats and small mesh door pockets." -- Cars.com (2011)